 Specific operational thermal loading limits are used to limit the maximum naval SNF canister surface temperatures imposed on the naval SNF canister during normal or off normal operations following emplacement.
-Figure 1.3.1-8 forms the basis for acceptable operation with a naval waste package following emplacement.
-Normal handling, emplacement, and postemplacement operations of the naval SNF waste package in the subsurface facility will be performed so that the naval SNF canister temperature will stay within the thermal envelope shown in Figure 1.3.1-8, and off-normal conditions will be managed so that the canister temperature will stay within the same thermal envelope.
-The Naval Nuclear Propulsion Program uses this thermal envelope to evaluate naval SNF canisters that have a maximum overall thermal power of 11.8 kW and maximum peak axial heat load of 5.0 kW/m, and confirms that the naval SNF is not adversely affected by the thermal conditions (BSC 2007h, Section 6.2.1.3; BSC 2006c, Table 3).
+Normal handling, emplacement, and postemplacement operations of the naval SNF waste package in the subsurface facility will be performed so that an 11.8 kW naval SNF canister with a maximum peak axial heat load of 5.0 kW/m remains within the thermal envelope shown in Figure 1.3.1-8.
+The Naval Nuclear Propulsion Program, as discussed in Section 1.5.1.4 of the Technical Support Document, uses the thermal envelopes to confirm that the naval SNF is not adversely affected by the thermal conditions (BSC 2007h, Section 6.2.1.3; BSC 2006c, Table 3).
 Therefore, the properties or characteristics of the naval SNF as used in the preclosure and postclosure analyses are preserved.
-Accordingly, with these tailored operational thermal loading limits for naval SNF waste packages, normal operations and loss of ventilation do not impact long term performance.
+Accordingly, with these operational thermal loading limits for naval SNF waste packages, normal operations and loss of ventilation do not impact long term performance.
 Evaluations of potential misplacement of commercial waste packages that could potentially violate the naval SNF operational thermal loading limits during emplacement are described in Section 1.3.5.3.2.1.